OleksandrBoretskyi/resume-blog/content/english/about/_index.md

 ---
-title: "About Me"
+title: "About"
-meta_title: "About"
+meta_title: "About Page"
-description: "Learn more about me."
+image: ""
-image: "/images/avatar.png"
+description: "Learn more about this project."
 draft: false
 ---

-Placeholder for your bio.
+This is a placeholder about page.
+Replace this text with information about your project, team, or goals.